 The goal of this phase is to determine and request the minimum and the maximum number of projects we can take on as an organization.
 This process is explained in the Mentor Guide in the Slot Count section.

 We have three weeks to send our slot request to Google.
 It is an intense and critical period for Org Admins and mentors, as this determines who participates in the rest of the program!

 During this phase, mentors and org admins need to rank the projects.
 Fake and incomplete proposals are discarded.
 Good proposals are ranked in order of chances of success.
-Here we look for quality, completeness and compliance of the student applications and our capacity to mentor.
+Here we look for quality, completeness and compliance of the GSoC Contributor applications and our capacity to mentor.
 We usually get more projects than we can mentor, so we must make a selection.